 John Locke (continued) 228.
 But if they who say it lays a foundation for rebellion meanthat it may occasion civil wars or intestine broils to tell the people they are absolved from obediencewhen "illegal attempts" are made upon their liberties or properties, and may oppose the unlawful violence of those who were their magistrates when they invade their properties, contrary to the trust put in them,

-and that, therefore, "this doctrine" is "not to be allowed", being 'so destructive to the
+and that, therefore, "this doctrine" is "not to be allowed", being 'so destructive to the"peace"of the world';

 because this may occasion disorder or bloodshed.
 If any mischief come in such cases,